flashkot/jsPackCompress/README.md

 I knew that [jsExe](https://www.pouet.net/prod.php?which=59298) exists.
 And that would be an ideal solution.
 But unfortunately modern browsers security restricts access to image pixels when page is opened with `file://` protocol.
-I've searched what demoscene people use these days and found [fetchcrunch](https://github.com/subzey/fetchcrunch) - modern solution but with the same flaw.
+I've searched what else is used on demoscene these days and found [fetchcrunch](https://github.com/subzey/fetchcrunch) - modern solution but with the same flaw.
 This time it is not allowed to use `fetch` from local files.